By Ashley Lohr, Alexa Turner, Auri Stephenson, and Andrew Greenberg

 Management:

 We recommend releasing a few individuals at a time into restored, protected habitat, in which hunting is disallowed.
 Because the species is generally monogamous, males and females should be released in equal numbers.
 Obstacles to successful establishment include habitat availability, predation, and human disturbances or illegal takes.
-To combat these, we recommend the creation of “
+To combat these, we recommend the creation of “green corridors” between patches of habitat, limiting logging operations surrounding protected areas, and restricting public access to reserves.
+Our target population size is about 25,000 individuals, which will put the species well above the threshold for being considered threatened or endangered.
+We suggest tracking many of the initial releases by attaching radio-tracking bands to their feet.

 Given that the species extinction was largely due to human activities (rather than natural causes), stakeholders like loggers, farmers, hunters, recreational users, and developers, will be expected to make significant compromises to insure the species survival.
 Critical to the success of this plan is public cooperation, which might be secured by impressing upon them the cultural and ecological importance of this species.